mkons/DMC-Lexi/DMC_Lexi_Dataset/README.md

 ## Access and Licensing

 - Metadata and transcriptions are licensed under CC BY 4.0.
 - Images of some manuscripts are **not** included due to copyright restrictions.
-For access, please contact mkonst@helit.duth.gr.
+For access, please contact dmc@helit.duth.gr.

 ## Citation

 Please cite this dataset as:

-> Konstantinidou, M. et al. (2025). *DMC Lexi Dataset*.
-Democritus University of Thrace. https://github.com/your-org/dmc-lexi-dataset
+> Konstantinidou, M. et al. (2025). *DMC-Lexi Dataset*.
+Democritus University of Thrace. https://github.com/mkons/dmc-lexi-dataset

 ## Acknowledgments